alamin-karno/Portfolio-Site/README.md

 # Portfolio Site

 This is a flutter application where I have clone a existing CV site into my portfolio site.
-Here I have user provider state management and components to make better coding in flutter.
+Here I have use provider state management and components to make better coding in flutter.

 ## Live Site: https://karno786.github.io/Portfolio-Site